Quality & Safety Awards

 - Fresno Surgical Hospital continues to analyze our data and processes to make improvements where needed

-If you have a question or concern regarding patient safety or regulatory compliance, please call our Chief Quality Officer.
+If you have a question or concern regarding patient safety or regulatory compliance, please call our Director of Quality.
 The information will be kept confidential as regulated by patient privacy laws.

 Fresno Surgical Hospital